 In addition to the annual Just Festival programme, we offer opportunities to community members to engage in our projects.
-This year, we are delighted to present three projects that will culminate in the 2018 Just Festival programme; these are: 'Age & Stage' project, 'Take Note!
-Youth Choir' and 'Staged for Life'.
+Please find more information about our current projects: 'Staged for Life', 'Age & Stage', and 'Take Note!
+Youth Choir'.

 Supported by the Corra Foundation, 'Age & Stage' Project engages elderly people and their carers who experience loneliness and isolation.
-Their stories, memories and observations will be presented by the medium of forum theatre during their performances in the 2018 Just Festival programme.
+Their stories, memories and observations will be presented by the medium of forum theatre during performances of 'Happy Birthday?' in the 2018 Just Festival programme.

 Active Inquiry, who specialise in producing devised plays, will support project participants in telling and sharing their stories.

-If you would like to take part in the project or know of friends and family members who would be interested in taking part in drama workshops throughout July and performances in August, contact us at firstname.lastname@example.org.
+If you would like to take part in the project or know of friends and family members who would be interested in taking part in drama workshops, contact us at firstname.lastname@example.org.

 Supported by the College of Arts, Humanities & Social Sciences (University of Edinburgh) Knowledge Exchange and Impact Grant, 'Take Note!'
 Youth Choir project invites people aged 12-21 to take part in singing sessions and performances in two shows at the 2018 Just Festival.